 To keep that from happening, you must be intentional about the time you spend with your spouse.
 Don’t let outside activities infringe upon your time together as a couple.
 You may have no choice but to be apart during working hours, but limit extra-curricular activities that segregate you from one another too frequently.

-Need some practical ways to foster friendship with your beloved?
+Need some practical ways to foster friendship with your husband?

 Set time aside daily to connect with your husband.